isomerpages/moe-manjusrisec/_students-and-parents/Counselling Services.md

 **For Students :**

-*   How to take the grrr out of anger by Elizabeth Verdick & Marjoire Lisovskis
+*   How to take the grrr out of anger by Elizabeth Verdick &amp; Marjoire Lisovskis

-*   Good and Mad : Transform anger using mind, body, soul and humour by Jane Middelton-Moz, Lisa Tener & Peaco Todd
+*   Good and Mad : Transform anger using mind, body, soul and humour by Jane Middelton-Moz, Lisa Tener &amp; Peaco Todd

 *   How to control your anger before it controls you by Albert Ellis